taimoor99/polymail/README.md

 # Polymail

+A simple CRUD app for sending draft mails.

 All the required configuration is in config.env for setting os envoirment veriables. (source ./config.env) will set all required config.

 To run handlers test change directory to polymail/app/controler then run go test -v.